From Soft Guidance to Hard Constraints on Diffusion Sampling

 1. We will need to train a new diffusion model from scratch for every new set of condition, which can be expensive

-2. There is no way to balance the diversity and fidelity of generation; in other words, we cannot control the strength of the condition
+2. There is no way to control the strength of the condition, so we cannot balance the diversity and fidelity of generation

-3. The condition is just a soft guidance, not a hard constraint; in scenarios like the generation needs to obey a physical truth, this can be problematic
+3. The condition is only a soft guidance, not a hard constraint, which can be problematic when the generation needs to obey a physical truth

-Luckily, there are several techniques tackling these limitations, each with their respective focus and quirks, and we will do an overview of them in this post.
+Luckily, there are several techniques tackling these limitations, each with their respective focus and quirks, and we will give an overview of them in this post.

 Classifier Guidance: Steering Sampling with a Classifier